 Example: Your manager is having an affair with his assistant.
 Another of your coworkers is bitter about not getting the raise he thinks he deserves.
 So, your coworker decides to threaten the manager with spilling the secret to the manager’s wife and gets the desired raise.
 Later, he accuses him of extortion.
 Will it stick?

-Let’s take a look at your colleague’s behavior: he never spilled the secret, nor did he talk with the manager’s wife.
+Let’s look at your colleague’s behavior: he never spilled the secret, nor did he talk with the manager’s wife.
 However:

 - He threatened your manager